elastic/edot-collector-configurator/docs/creating-components.md

 ### Refs

-Refs are references to maps so that they can be embedded in other maps, which helps to avoid duplicating keys.
+Refs are references to maps so that they can be embedded in other maps, which helps to avoid repeating common map structures across different configurations.

 In our `otlp` component example from [above](#configurations), we had the following configurations: